-- $\mathbb N$ If you are in a different layout then you can click the Home button on the toolbar to return to the Home Screen. - 2.
+- If you are in a different layout then you can click the Home button on the toolbar to return to the Home Screen. - 2.
 Select Video CD or Super VCD from the Video Menu.

-Once you select Video CD from the "New" menu, the familiar Explorer view will be displayed in the source pane and a Video Track Layout will be displayed in the destination pane.
+Once you select Video CD from the New menu, the familiar Explorer view will be displayed in the source pane and a Video Track Layout will be displayed in the destination pane.
 The source pane will contain the Explorer view as described in Chapter 3.
 The Video Track Layout contains a menu pane on the left and a Video Item List on the right that displays Item, Type and Length for each video selection included in the current layout.

 Always remember to save your virtual Video CD/Super VCD layout once you have created it.
-By default, Media Maker will use the .CDM extension name for Video CD/Super VCD layout files.
+You should save your layout often enough to reduce the risk of losing your work.
+By default, NTI Media Maker 9 will use the .CDM extension name for Video CD/Super VCD layout files.